hcientist/OnlinePythonTutor/v3/docs/project-ideas.md

 https://github.com/pgbovine/OnlinePythonTutor/blob/master/v3/docs/project-ideas.md

+Look at the Git history to see when this document was last updated; the more time elapsed since that date, the more likely things are out-of-date.

 Email philip@pgbovine.net if you're interested in working on anything here, or if you have other project ideas.

 ## Stylistic